-PLANNED OFFERINGS AND PROGRAMMING
+PLANNED OFFERINGS AND PROCESSES

-Among 31 institutions around the state not currently providing any form of noncredit, close to half (48%; n=15) plan to begin offering noncredit within the next two years.

-Forty-five percent (n=14) of those not currently offering any form of noncredit (n=31) plan to offer ESL/ ESOL for the first time within two years and 39% (n=12) plan to offer CTE for the first time within two years.
-DSPS, ABE/ASE, and Emeritus are each included in a limited number of college's plans for future offerings, with each being mentioned by three or fewer colleges.
+Among 33 institutions not currently providing any form of noncredit, over half (58%, n=19) plan to begin offering noncredit within the next two years.
+Forty-five percent (n=15) plan to offer ESL/ESOL for the first time within two years, 39% (n=13) plan to offer CTE for the first time within two years, and 15% (n=5) plan to offer ABE/ASE for the first time within two years.
+DSPS and Emeritus are each included in a limited number of college's plans for future offerings, with each being mentioned by three or fewer colleges.